reazndev/Lernperioden/LP12/readme.md

 ## 07.11
 Epic: User can navigate the website and login to his banking account.
 - [X] Implement /login /support (without any content/backend) according to mockups
-- [ ] Implement /neuanmeldung (without any content/backend) according to mockups
+- [X] Implement /neuanmeldung (without any content/backend) according to mockups
-- [ ] Implement navbar (without any content/backend) according to mockups
+- [X] Implement navbar (without any content/backend) according to mockups

 Unrelated:
-- [ ] Pick up server in Zurich
+- [X] Pick up server in Zurich

+✍️ Today I was able to implement the login, support, neuamledung pages and the navbar as well.
+I was also able to implement simple routing however there isn't any auth needed yet as this hasnt been yet implemented in the backend.
+I was also able to pick up the server in Zurich without any issues :)

 ---